Pronunciation of 'Malvaceae'

 English (United States)

-A family of flowering plants, including species such as hibiscus, cotton, and okra.
+A family of flowering plants that includes mallows, hibiscus, and cotton.